HydroComplexity/Dhara/README.md

 ## License
-This software is freeware and is released under restricted licence.
-See LICENSE file for more information.
+This software is freeware and is released under restricted licences.
+See LICENSE.txt for more information.

+## Contributions
+Patches, bug fixes, developing new modules, and pull request are welcome on the GitHub page for this project.

+## Acknowledgements
+Big thanks to the following people for contributing to this project in myriad ways:
+* Darren Drewry: Multi-layer canopy module development
+* Juan Quijano: Multi-species modeling
+* Venkatraman Srinivasan: Multi-layer canopy modeling
+* Hoang-Vu Dang: Parallel computing integration and development

 ## Contact Authors
 * Phong Le: <mailto:levuvietphong@gmail.com>